boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-3 title="Examples of various combinations of Local Segments, ETN, and SDP" artwork-align="center"}

-###  Orchestration of Local Segment Termination at ETN
+###  Orchestration of Local Segment Terminations at ETN

    The interconnection between a 5G site and the Transport Network is
    made up of shared networking resources.
 More precisely, the Local